|AMIE L. THOMASSON|

 Fiction and Metaphysics.
 New York: Cambridge University Press, 1999.
 (Reissued in paperback 2008.
-Coming out soon in French translation as Fiction et Metaphysique, translated by Claudio Majolino and Julie Ruelle.
+Published in French translation as Fiction et Metaphysique, translated by Claudio Majolino and Julie Ruelle.
 (College Publications: 2011)).

 Reviewed in Times Literary Supplement, Mind, Philosophical Quarterly, Forum for Modern Language Studies, British Journal of Aesthetics, Philosophical Review, Philosophy and Phenomenological Research, Journal of Aesthetics and Art Criticism, Philosophy in Review, European Journal of Philosophy